Dear Laurel,

 There is no bead or picture frame molding in shaker style or what is commonly called board and batten.

 It’s just flat pieces of wood.
-There are a ton of tutorials on Pinterest on how to do this because this is the easiest to apply.
+There are a ton of tutorials on Pinterest and Youtube on how to execute this type of wainscoting.
+That’s probably because it’s the easiest to apply.
 And it suits a lot of folks who want a less fussy look.
 The one linked above gives the exact proportions they used.
 I respect people who can make things like this!

 Orac Decor makes a board and batten applied wall moulding.